How to take back control of your online life

 Sometimes, something we’ve shared can end up being embarrassing, or could potentially damage your reputation or career.

-Today is Safer Internet Day, so it’s a good opportunity to take stock of your online life – to reflect on how you can take control of what you share online, who has access to your information and data, and to understand some of the implications of our interactions with the internet.
+If you find yourself with a few spare minutes, use the opportunity to take stock of your online life – to reflect on how you can take control of what you share online, who has access to your information and data, and to understand some of the implications of our interactions with the internet.

 Make good choices

 Often, your interactions with the internet are almost happening subconsciously, but every time we’re doing something online we’re making a series of choices.

 - Choosing whether or not to share something

 - Choosing to sign up to a new service

 - Choosing which program or film to watch